swiftlang/swift-evolution/proposals/NNNN-transferring-parameters-and-results.md

 ## Detailed design

 A `transferring` parameter requires the argument value to be in a disconnected region.
-At the point of the call, the disconnected region is transferred to the isolation domain of the callee, and cannot be used in the caller's isolation domain after the transfer:
+At the point of the call, the disconnected region is transferred away and cannot be used in the caller's isolation domain after the transfer, allowing the callee to transfer the parameter value to a region that is opaque to the caller:

 ```swift
 @MainActor